mexico86/mxco86-website/content/personnel/matthew-ryall.md

 #### Chief Technical Architect {#chief-technical-architect}

 Led the growth and development of the technical e-commerce, retail management and operations systems over a period of fifteen years.
-Led the growth of the development and operations teams for an initial period of six years before focusing on the software development teams and global system architecture.
+Responsible for the development and operations teams for an initial period of six years before focusing on the software development teams and global system architecture.
 This period saw the company growing from tiny beginnings in a Chelsea art studio to a global phenomenon with offices in three continents and customers across the world.